 At the time of Darius Ahuramazda was regarded as the divine creator and was symbolized by a faravar, a guardian angel holding a solar disc (a similar symbol can be seen in a Hittite relief in Turkey).
-The worship of Ahuramazda was not limited to Zoroastrians, but was shared by other Persian believers.
+The worship of Ahuramazda was not limited to Zoroastrians, but was shared by other Persian cults.

 Relief depicting Shapur I with three Roman Emperors

 Shapur I, son of Ardashir, led a series of victorious campaigns against the Romans.
 He claimed to have killed Emperor Gordian III (whose head was most likely depicted beneath the king's horse) in 244.
-Philip the Arab, the man on his knees, declared himself vassal of Shapur in that same year.
-Valerian, the man whose hand is held by the king, was taken prisoner in 260.
+Emperor Philip the Arab, the man on his knees, declared himself vassal of Shapur in that same year.
+Emperor Valerian, the man whose hand is held by the king, was taken prisoner in 260.

 Other Sassanid kings placed carvings where they were portrayed killing enemies in combat.
 Overall they depict a medieval tournament.
 Some of these carvings were covered by the ground.